vrchatapi/vrchatapi-rust/docs/InstancesApi.md

 > models::Instance close_instance(world_id, instance_id, hard_close, closed_at)
 Close Instance

 Close an instance or update the closedAt time when it will be closed.
-You can only close an instance if the ownerId is yourself or if the instance owner is a group and you have the `group-instance-moderate` permission.
+You can only close an instance if the ownerId is yourself or if the instance owner is a group and you have the `group-instance-manage` permission.

 ### Parameters